iamdtang/skaterdav85.github.io/_tutorials/javascript-objects.md

 };
 ```

-We can explicitly reference the cat object within the meow method, but this has a drawback.
-If we rename the cat object to something other than cat, we would have to find every reference to cat within our object and replace it.
-Using the keyword _this_ makes our methods less coupled to the name of the letiable containing the object.
+We can explicitly reference the `cat` object within the `meow` method, but this has a drawback.
+If we rename the `cat` variable to something else, we would have to find every reference to `cat` within our object and replace it.
+Using the keyword _this_ makes our methods less coupled to the name of the variable.

-Methods can also call other methods on the same object:
+Methods can also call other methods:

 ```js
 let cat = {